Barilla Logo

 Barilla Logo 1924

-The logo, introduced in 1924, brought significant changes to previous designs.
-Now the brand name was not written but drawn.
+The logo, introduced in 1924, significantly changed previous designs.
+Now, the brand name was not written but drawn.
 It looked stylish and elegant and made Barilla stand out from the competition.
 Different colors were used for the inscription in different variations, but red became the main one.
-At the same time, the original emblem in the form of a baker’s apprentice was also actively used at that time.
+At the same time, the original emblem in the form of a baker’s apprentice was also actively used.

 1949 – 1952